A recent origin for Saturn's rings from the collisional disruption of an icy moon: Ring parent moon disruption in orbit about Saturn

 In all cases, the comet is obliterated on impact and deposits its energy in a point-like explosion on the surface of the target moon.
 The impact ejecta escapes the moon and spreads out along the orbit (Figure \ref{fig-rings-phasemix}).

 In the head-on collision, the moon is almost completely disrupted and the impact ejecta leads the orbit ending up on eccentric trajectories with apogees larger than the initial orbital radius.
 After one orbit, only 8\% of the mass remains in a bound object composed of about half of the original rocky core with all of the icy mantle liberated to form a ring (Fig. \ref{fig-remnant}).

-In the side-on and rear-end collisions, a significant fraction of the icy mantle becomes unbound but the rocky core remains intact with a remnant mass of 37\% and 51\% of the original moon.
-The remnant bound mass depends on the impact energy as shown in collisional disruption studies \citep{movshovitz15} though it seems for the lowest energy impact corresponding to the rear-end collision significantly more mass is lost compared with isolate simulations.
-In the case of a moon near the Roche radius in orbit around Saturn, more mass can become unbound for a given impact energy than for isolated collisions after the collision because of the small size of the Hill sphere.
+In the side-on and rear-end collisions, a significant fraction of the icy mantle becomes unbound but the rocky core remains intact with a depleted icy mantle in remnants which contain a mass of 37\% and 51\% of the original moon respectively (0.74 and 1.02 $\times$ the mass of Mimas).
+The remnant bound mass depends on the impact energy as shown in collisional disruption studies \citep{movshovitz15} though it seems for the lowest energy impact corresponding to the rear-end collision significantly more mass is lost compared with isolated targets.
+In the case of a moon near the Roche radius in orbit around Saturn, more mass can become unbound for a given impact energy than after the collision because of the small size of the Hill sphere.
 In these simulations, the Hill radius of the parent moon is only $700\;{\rm km}$ -- just a few times the moon's radius.
 Debris that would normally remained bound to a disrupted moon and re-accrete can instead escape when it moves beyond the Hill radius and mix with the forming ring system.
 Lower energy impacts can therefore still be effective at unbinding a large fraction of the mass and forming a ring.

-After the moon disrupts, the debris settles along the orbit to form an initial toroidal distribution of particles.
+After the moon disrupts, the debris settles along the orbit to form an initial squashed toroidal distribution of particles with a radial width $\sim 10000$ km (full-width half maximum of the surface density) and a RMS scale-height of $\sim 1000$ km.
 The evolution of this system is followed for 30 orbits.
-Once the debris disperses on the orbit, we allow the collisions to be inelastic using coefficient of restitution $\epsilon=0.9$ with a slight modification to permit elastic collisions with $\epsilon=1.0$ for low relative velocities with $v<50\;{\rm m/s}$ to prevent runaway clumping of particles (see Appendix A).
+Once the debris disperses along the orbit, we allow the collisions to be inelastic using coefficient of restitution $\epsilon=0.9$ with a slight modification to permit elastic collisions with $\epsilon=1.0$ for relative velocities with $v<50\;{\rm m/s}$ to prevent runaway clumping of particles (see Appendix A).
+This value of $\epsilon$ is in accord with laboratory measurements of low velocity impacts of ice spheres \citep{higa96}.